solarpunkhomestead/solarpunk-workspace/README.md

 ## Introduction

-This repo provides an Immutable-Infrastructure-as-Code (IIaC) workspace for the Mars Desert Research Station (MDRS), based on an Ansible template for [KASM Ubuntu Jammy](https://hub.docker.com/r/kasmweb/core-ubuntu-jammy) images.
+This repo provides an Immutable-Infrastructure-as-Code (IIaC) workspace for Solarpunk Open Source Hardware (OSHW) development, based on an Ansible template for [KASM Ubuntu Jammy](https://hub.docker.com/r/kasmweb/core-ubuntu-jammy) images.
 The workspace is configured with the following software:

 - Node JS Tools
     - nodejs v20.11.1